adasprilla/TouchPad-Gestures/README.md

     # E.g. On Fedora:
     sudo dnf install xdotool wmctrl

-Debian and Ubuntu users also need to install `libinput-tools` if that package exists in your release:
+Debian and Ubuntu users may also need to install `libinput-tools` if that package exists in your release:

     sudo apt-get install libinput-tools